deeplearning4j/deeplearning4j/quickstart.md

 #### A Taste of Code

 Deeplearning4j is a domain-specific language to configure neural networks.
-This is what one configuration would look like, with an input layer, two dense hidden layers and an output layer.
+This is what one configuration would look like:

 ``` java
     MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()